-Ensemble GFS (GEFS) MJO Forecast RMM1 and RMM2 values for the most recent 40 days and forecasts from the ensemble Global Forecast System (GEFS) for the next 15 days light gray shading: 90% of forecasts dark gray shading: 50% of forecasts During the next two weeks, the GFS ensemble indicates rapid weakening of the MJO signal over the Maritime Continent, with a reversal of the convective signal during Week-2.
-Questions about this potential propagation relate to changes in the background state with the decaying El Niño event being aliased into the 120-day mean state.
+Ensemble GFS (GEFS) MJO Forecast RMM1 and RMM2 values for the most recent 40 days and forecasts from the ensemble Global Forecast System (GEFS) for the next 15 days

+light gray shading: 90% of forecasts

+dark gray shading: 50% of forecasts

+During the next two weeks, the GFS ensemble indicates rapid weakening of the MJO signal over the Maritime Continent, with a reversal of the convective signal during Week-2.

+However, changes in the background state with the decaying El Niño event are being aliased into the 120-day mean state.
 Yellow Lines - 20 Individual Members Green Line - Ensemble Mean